BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </blockquote>

 <p>
-I'd (vaugely) heard of the Stellarator and so when I saw the road name I thought something like "oh that's super cool".
+I'd (vaugely) heard of the Stellarator (I think I thought it was a particle accelerator) and so when I saw the road name I was like "oh that's super cool".
+Physics doesn't have a lot of surface area in the everyday world, so to speak, so it was nice.
 </p>

 <div align="center">